Bob and Margaret

-Bob and Margaret is an adult animated television series created by David Fine and Alison Snowden and produced by Nelvana.
+Bob and Margaret is an adult animated sitcom created by David Fine and Alison Snowden and co-produced by Nelvana Limited and Channel 4 as a collaboration, both financial and artistic.
+The last two seasons were co-produced without Channel 4 but with continuing British involvement in the animation, cast, and screenwriting.
 The series was based on the Academy Award-winning short film Bob's Birthday, featuring the same main characters, which won the Best Animated Short Film Oscar in 1994.
 In Canada, it was the highest-rated Canadian-made animated series ever when it aired in primetime on Global.

-Plot
+Premise

-The show revolved around a married English couple named Bob and Margaret Fish, a middle class 40-ish working couple with two dogs named William and Elizabeth, and no children.
-Bob is a dentist and Margaret is a chiropodist.
+The show revolves around a married English couple named Bob and Margaret Fish.
+They are a middle-class professional working couple of forty-ish with no children and two dogs named William and Elizabeth, who often serve as surrogates for children and are considered to be characters with personalities in their own right.
+The couple also work in healthcare settings; Bob is a dentist and Margaret is a chiropodist.

 Bob and Margaret struggle with everyday issues and mid-life crises.
 Stories often revolve around the mundane, but in a way that is eminently relatable, from the trials of shopping to dealing with friends who annoy them but owe them a dinner.
-They are often seen enjoying takeaway Chinese or Indian food.
+They are often seen enjoying various takeaways – curries, various Chinese dishes, and especially pizza - as they navigate their lazy, sedentary homelives.